Manuel De Peppe

-Manuel De Peppe is an Italian actor, musician, composer, arranger, and producer.
+Manuel De Peppe is an Italian actor, pianist, keyboardist, drummer, composer, arranger, and producer.
 He spent the majority of his career as an actor and singer, but in 2005 moved to the United States primarily as a composer, music producer and arranger.

 Early life

 Manuel De Peppe was born in Milan, Italy in 1970.
 He spent most of his early years studying acting, music, dubbing, vocal, piano, and drums at the CTA (Centro Teatro Attivo) in Milan, and at age 14 he passed the SIAE composers examination.
 Around the same time, he began to work in advertising, acting in commercials and as a model for two years.

 Actor

 In 1986, De Peppe played the character of "Matt" (the drummer of the band Beehive) in an Italian TV series called Love Me Licia, his first major role in broadcast television.
 He followed this up from 1987 to 1993 with a series of soap operas and television films, such as Licia Dolce Licia (Licia sweet Licia) and Don Tonino.
 In the Don Tonino series, De Peppe demonstrated his skills in both comedy scenes and dramatic scenes.
 He received positive reviews.